idnoble33/redis/README.md

 - write restful API for /create and /login
 - give security and validation

-# Note I used nodemon to avoid going back and forth restating serve
-Also once you run npm install and node module is added everything should be good to go
+Note: I used nodemon to avoid going back and forth restating serve Also once you run #npm install and node module is added everything should be good to go